 There are many different determiners in the English language.

 There are many other types of determiners.
 For instance, cardinal numbers, the numbers that are written out in English, are also included in the class of determiners.
 Determiners are generally split into two groups—definite determiners and indefinite determiners.

-While determiners may have a number of other functions, most of them are related to these key areas.
-If that sounds like a lot to swallow, don’t worry.
-The list of determiners only numbers at about 50 words, and all of these words are commonly used by most individuals.
+While determiners may have a number of other functions, most of them are related to these two key areas.
+The list of determiners only numbers about 50 words, and all of these words are commonly used by most individuals.
 Determiners are not difficult to get the grasp of when contrasted with adjectives, and do not take too long for native English speakers to grasp.
 After all, how many times have you had trouble deciding whether to say “the” or “a”?

 Like the basic parts of speech, determiners are so ingrained into the English language that using them is simple.
 The same goes for most Indo-European languages (for instance, Romance languages such as Spanish and the Germanic languages such as German).

 However, the languages of other countries may not use determiners, or may have sets of rules very different than the English language does.
 For these individuals, learning how and where to use determiners can be rather difficult.